fenimore/chesscargot/README.md

   <li> <a href="http://chessboardjs.com/">chessboard.js</a> and <a href="https://github.com/jhlywa/chess.js/">chess.js</a></li>
 </ul>
 ###Database Initialization:
-The required database has 5 columns: id (autoincrement), info, black, white, pgn, comments.
-These last two are type longtext.
+The required database has 5 columns: id (autoincrement primary key), info, black, white, pgn, comments, fen, results, and date.
+Pgn and comments are type longtext.
 All columns are not-null & utf8.
 In order to set up a chesscargot instance, fill out the localhost/database/username information in the database.php file and create a database with the appropriate tables.

+    CREATE TABLE `database`.`table` (
+        `id` INT NOT NULL AUTO_INCREMENT ,
+        `info` VARCHAR NOT NULL ,
+        `white` VARCHAR NOT NULL ,
+        `black` VARCHAR  NOT NULL ,
+        `pgn` LONGTEXT  NOT NULL ,
+        `date` TEXT  NOT NULL ,
+        `fen` TEXT NOT NULL ,
+        `comments` INT NOT NULL ,
+        `results` TEXT  NOT NULL ,
+        PRIMARY KEY (`id`)
+    );

 ###Broken:
 Screenshots are out of date!
 Too lazy!